yamilcruz3/DialekOnline/README.md

 # DialekOnline

-THis is the repository for DialekOnline Webpage
+This is the repository for DialekOnline Webpage